pascme05/optiPWM/README.md

 - MATLAB 2021 R1

 # Usage
-To start the toolkit use start.m and configure the values as approxpriate.
+To start the toolkit use start.m, the results will then be calculate in main.m.

 # Results
 Overview of the time- and frequency-domain for switching sequence 0127: